-At School of Forestry & Environmental Studies: core courses (Foundational, Integrative Frameworks, and Capstone courses), electives, Integrative Project
+At School of Forestry & Environmental Studies: Specialization core and electives, general electives, Capstone course, Integrative Project

 Once accepted into the joint-degree program, candidates should consult with the program's coordinator to determine a more definitive course of study.
 The Schools reserve the right to change the prescribed course of study as necessary.